TheBlueOompaLoompa/QBot/README.md

 1. Open up a terminal and cd into the directory that you opened in your file manager
 2. Type in the command `./start.sh` **If the command doesn't work use the command** `sudo chmod +x start.sh` then try `./start.sh` again

+## Configuring the bot
+1. Follow this guide to setup the bot and learn how to use the web interface